hfactor/hfactor.github.io/_notes/100 Public/Feed/Mac Malayalam Install.md

 ---
 title: Mac Malayalam Install
+date: 05-04-2022
 feed: show
-date: 2022-05-04
+tag: Tools
 ---

-- I use [Key Magic](https://keymagic.net/downloads/) with Mozhi Mapping to type phonetic Malayalam.
-- Some times Mac might not allow you to install Keymagic from orginal source, in that case try download from [Mac Download](https://macdownload.informer.com/keymagic/) and install it.
+I use [Key Magic](https://keymagic.net/downloads/) with Mozhi Mapping to type phonetic Malayalam.Some times Mac might not allow you to install Keymagic from orginal source, in that case try download from [Mac Download](https://macdownload.informer.com/keymagic/) and install it.

 - Go to `System Preference > Keyboard > Input Source` and add Keymagic, from `Multiple Languages` option.
 (There is a `+` icon, on bottom-left).
 - This will enable KeyMagic.
 Also, select 'Show Input Menu in Menu Bar'.
 - Now, to configure Key Magic, Select Key Magic from Menu bar, and click on it again.